Cabo San Lucas

-Cabo San Lucas ([ˈkaβo san ˈlukas], "Saint Luke Cape"), or simply just Cabo, is a resort city at the southern tip of the Baja California Peninsula, in the Mexican state of Baja California Sur.
-As at the 2020 Census, the population of the city was 202,694 inhabitants.
-Cabo San Lucas together with the famous San José del Cabo are collectively known as Los Cabos.
+Cabo San Lucas ([ˈkaβo san ˈlukas], "Saint Luke Cape"), also known simply as Cabo, is a resort city at the southern tip of the Baja California peninsula, in the Mexican state of Baja California Sur.
+As of the 2020 Census, the population of the city was 202,694.
+Cabo San Lucas and the neighboring San José del Cabo are collectively known as Los Cabos.
 Together, they form a metropolitan area of 351,111 inhabitants.

-Rated as one of Mexico's top five tourist destinations, Cabo is known for its beaches, scuba diving locations, Balnearios, the sea arch El Arco de Cabo San Lucas, and marine life.
+Rated as one of Mexico's top tourist destinations, Cabo San Lucas is known for its beaches, scuba diving locations, Balnearios, the sea arch El Arco de Cabo San Lucas, and marine life.
 The Los Cabos Corridor has become a heavily trafficked vacation destination for tourists, with numerous resorts and timeshares along the coast between Cabo San Lucas and San José del Cabo.

-The waters around Cabo are home to marine wildlife including rays, sharks, mahi-mahi (dorado), and striped marlin.
+The waters around Cabo are home to a variety of marine wildlife including rays, sharks, mahi-mahi (dorado), and striped marlin.

 History

 Archaeological excavations have shown evidence of continual human habitation in the area for at least 10,000 years.
 When the first Europeans arrived, they encountered the Pericú people, who survived on a subsistence diet based on hunting and gathering seeds, roots, shellfish, and other marine resources.
 They called the location Yenecamú.

 According to the narrative of Hatsutaro, a Japanese castaway, in the book Kaigai Ibun (written by Maekawa, Junzo, and Bunzo Sakai and narrated by Hatsutaro), when he arrived at Cabo San Lucas in May 1842, there were only two houses and about 20 inhabitants.
 However, American authors such as Henry Edwards and John Ross Browne claim that Cabo San Lucas's founder was an Englishman named Thomas "Old Tom" Ritchie.
 John Ross Browne says Ritchie arrived there about 1828, while Edwards says that he died in October 1874.
 The actual founder of Cabo San Lucas was Cipriano Ceseña in 1788 who arrived from Hermosillo, Sonora.
-Per The book by Pablo L. Martinez, Guia Familiar de Baja California 1700–1900.
+Per The book by Pablo L. Martinez, Guia Familiar de Baja California, 1700–1900.

 A fishing village began growing in the area.
 In 1917, an American company built a floating platform to catch tuna, and ten years later founded Compañía de Productos Marinos S.A.
 The plant operated for several years.

 Tourism

 Cabo San Lucas has become a prominent vacation and spa destination, with a variety of sites of interest and timeshares that have been built on the coast between San Lucas and San José del Cabo.
-The distinctive Arco de Cabo San Lucas is a local landmark.
+The distinctive Arco de Cabo San Lucas at Lands End is a local landmark.
+The city also has a natural history museum, the Museo de Historia Natural de Cabo San Lucas.

 Cabo San Lucas has the highest-paying marlin tournament in the world, the Bisbee's Los Cabos Offshore.
 This tournament takes place every year in the month of October.

 In the winter, pods of whales can be observed in the area.
 They bear their calves in the warm waters of the Gulf of California after traveling up to 10000 km from Alaska and Siberia.